clux/modul8/Readme.md

 Applications are recursively analyzed for dependencies from an entry point and will pull in + compile just what is needed.

 Code can be shared with the server by isolating modules/libraries in  shared _domains_.
-This means stand alone logic can exist on the server and be referenced via a normal `require(dir+'module')`, but also be referenced via `require('shared::module')` on the client.
+This means stand alone logic can exist on the server and be referenced via a normal `require(dir + 'module')`, but also be referenced via `require('shared::module')` on the client.

-To give you full overview and control over what code is pulled in, modul8 automatically generates a depedency tree.
-This allows fast analysis and identification of extraneous links, and becomes a very important tool for refactoring.
+To give you full overview and control over what code is pulled in, modul8 automatically generates a per-file depedency tree.
+This allows fast analysis and identification of extraneous links, and becomes a very useful tool for refactoring.

 modul8 supports live extensions of certain exports containers via third party script loaders, and server side data injection at compile time.